gyazbek/YAES/README.md

 # YAES
-YAES - Yet Another Email Script is a simple PHP/Javascript script for sending emails
+YAES - Yet Another Email Script is a simple PHP/Javascript script I personally used for sending emails on some websites

 Provided frontend uses no libraries, only vanilla Javascript.